JanHerca/urantiapedia/output/wikijs/en/article/Kathleen_Swadling/Sharing_God_the_Sublime_Consciousness_of_Knowing_God.md

 Many find that they've a burning desire to do the Father's will but have no clue about how we're supposed to know what his will is for us?
 After all, _The Urantia Book_ tells us that much of the work of the Thought Adjusters is done while we're unconscious, for it tells us:

 > _But a human being would do better to err in rejecting an Adjuster's expression through believing it to be a purely human experience than to blunder into exalting a reaction of the mortal mind to the sphere of divine dignit.
-Remember, the influence of a Thought Adjuster is for the most part, though not wholly, a superconscious experience._ [[UB 110:5.5](/en/The_Urantia_Book/110#p5_5)]
+Remember, the influence of a Thought Adjuster is for the most part, though not wholly, a superconscious experience._ <a id="a78_344"></a>[[UB 110:5.5](/en/The_Urantia_Book/110#p5_5)]

 Passages like this make many of us, I'm sure, cautious about **presuming** to know what God's will is for us for fear of falling victim to self-delusion.
 After all, we know of many fanatics who justify their strange, often wicked actions by declaring that they're doing the will of God.